Trennt Michaud: Partnership with Walsh

-2016–17 season
+2016–17 season: Canadian junior national title

 In 2016, Michaud teamed up with Evelyn Walsh, coached by Alison Purkiss and Margaret Purdy in London, Ontario.
 Making their international debut, they placed eleventh at a Junior Grand Prix (JGP) competition held in late September in Tallinn, Estonia, and fifth the following month at a JGP event in Dresden, Germany.
 In January 2017, they won the junior pairs' title at the Canadian Championships and were named in Canada's team to the 2017 World Junior Championships in Taipei.
 Competing in Taiwan, they placed sixth in the short program, fifth in the free skate, and fifth overall.

 2017–18 season

 In the 2017–2018 season, Walsh and Michaud participated in two events on the Junior Grand Prix circuit, winning the bronze medal at JGP Riga Cup and placing fourth at JGP Croatia Cup.

 Competing as a senior pair at the 2018 Canadian Championships, they placed fifth overall.
 At the 2018 World Junior Championships, the pair placed fifth in the short program, sixth in the free skate, and sixth overall.